 Understanding where your money goes each month is key to paying off your student loan debt.
 This allows you to find out how much money you have leftover or how much more money you need to make each month.

 The best way to learn your expenses is by tracking your spending.
-You can use apps, such as Personal Capital, or run all of your purchases through a single bank account or credit card.
+You can use apps, such as Empower, or run all of your purchases through a single bank account or credit card.
 No matter how you decide to track your expenses, here’s the information you should monitor.

 - How much you spend each month in total.